lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #code-EvidenceStatementSet title="Definition of EvidenceStatementSet"}

 The expression illustrated in {{code-EvidenceStatementSet}} maps ASN.1 Types for Evidence Statements to the OIDs that identify them.
-These mappings are are used to construct or parse EvidenceStatements.
+These mappings are used to construct or parse EvidenceStatements.
 Evidence Statements are typically defined in other IETF standards, other standards bodies, or vendor proprietary formats along with corresponding OIDs that identify them.